Patrick Chovanec

-Patrick Robert Chovanec (born February 14, 1970) is an American chief strategist at Silvercrest Asset Management, and an adjunct professor at the School of International and Public Affairs, Columbia University.
-A former professor at Tsinghua University's School of Business and Management in Beijing, China, and a former political aide to senior Republican Party leaders in the U.S., he is a frequent commentator on the Chinese and global economies.
-His blog was named by the Wall Street Journal as one of "The Best Economics Blogs" for 2010.
-In 2014, Business Insider named him one of "The 102 Finance People You Have To Follow On Twitter".
+Patrick Robert Chovanec (born February 14, 1970) is an American writer and economic advisor at Silvercrest Asset Management, where he was formerly chief strategist.
+He has taught as a professor at Tsinghua University's School of Business and Management in Beijing, China and as an adjunct professor at the School of International and Public Affairs, Columbia University, and is a frequent commentator on the Chinese and global economies.
+A former political aide to senior Republican Party leaders in the U.S., and a political conservative, he left the party and became an independent as part of the Never Trump movement.
+In 2023, he authored Cleared for the Option: A Year Learning to Fly, a book about the process of becoming an airplane pilot.

 Biography

 Early life and education

 Patrick Chovanec was born on February 14, 1970, in LaGrange, Illinois, and was raised in nearby Western Springs, Illinois, in the western suburbs of Chicago.
-He attended high school at St. Ignatius College Prep, in Chicago, and upon graduating in 1988 was one of 141 young Americans invited to the White House and recognized by President Ronald Reagan as a Presidential Scholar.
-His first visit to China took place in 1986, and during college he travelled extensively across East Asia, Central Asia, and the Indian Subcontinent, including a brief period working as a volunteer at Mother Teresa's Kalighat Home for the Dying in Calcutta, India.
-He graduated with an A.B. in economics from Princeton University in 1993 after completing an 108-page-long senior thesis, titled "Modelling the Informal Economy: The Case of Mexico City", under the supervision of Christina Paxson.
+He attended high school at St. Ignatius College Prep, in Chicago, and upon graduating in 1988 was recognized as a Presidential Scholar.
+He graduated with an A.B. in economics from Princeton University in 1993 after completing a senior thesis, titled "Modelling the Informal Economy: The Case of Mexico City", under the supervision of Christina Paxson.
 He then received an M.B.A. in Finance and Accounting (2005) from The Wharton School at the University of Pennsylvania, where he graduated as a Palmer Scholar in the top 5% of his class.
 After receiving an ROTC scholarship at Princeton, he served nine years as a transportation and logistics officer in the United States Army Reserve.